generate_before_header

 Oath Keepers was a far-right militia group established in 2009 by Stewart Rhodes, a graduate of Yale Law School and former aide to Republican congressman Ron Paul (who ran for president in 2008 and 2012).
 He founded the group as a backlash to the Obama presidency and typically recruited law enforcement professionals and military veterans to join.

-Classified as an extremist group by the Southern Poverty Law Center (SPLC), Oath Keepers became one of the largest anti-government organizations in the U.S. Its members were heavily involved in the insurrection, helping to spearhead the violence at the Capitol on Jan.
-6, 2021.
+Classified as an extremist group by the Southern Poverty Law Center (SPLC), Oath Keepers became one of the largest anti-government organizations in the U.S. Its members were heavily involved in the insurrection, helping to spearhead the violence at the Capitol.
+Although at least 26 members and affiliates of the Oath Keepers were charged as part of the Justice Department’s January 6 investigation and all of those brought to trial were found guilty, they were all pardoned the day Trump resumed office in January 2025.

-As a result of their role, Rhodes and Kelly Meggs, the leader of the Florida chapter of the organization, were found guilty of seditious conspiracy and other criminal charges on Nov.
-29, 2022.
-Three other defendants who were leaders and associates of the organization—Kenneth Harrelson, Jessica Watkins, and Thomas Caldwell—were found guilty of related felony charges.
+As a result of their role, Rhodes and Kelly Meggs, the leader of the Florida chapter of the organization, were found guilty of seditious conspiracy and other criminal charges on November 29, 2022.
+Three other defendants who were leaders and associates of the organization — Kenneth Harrelson, Jessica Watkins, and Thomas Caldwell — were found guilty of related felony charges.
 In March 2023, the DOJ announced that six other members of the Oath Keepers were found guilty of violating the law in attacking the Capitol.

 For a decade, Dan Schultz, an Arizona Republican affiliated with the Oath Keepers, has pushed fellow extremists to exert more influence over the GOP.
 “Why don’t you all join me and the other Oath Keepers who are ‘inside’ the Party already,” he wrote in a chat room post.
 “If we conservatives were to do that, we’d OWN the Party.”
 Steve Bannon has actively promoted the idea on his War Room podcast, and a 2022 investigation determined that hundreds of Oath Keepers are not only GOP voters but also hold elected office.